authgear/authgear-server/docs/specs/user-export.md

 - This endpoint is added to Admin API server.
 - It is not part of the GraphQL API.
 - At most 1 running export at any given moment for a project.
 - The rate limit of creating a export is 24 per 24h.
 This means failed requests do not count.
+This rate limit is hard-coded at the moment.
+It could be configurable in the future.
 - A pending export lasts for 24h before it expires.

 ### The request body of Create an export